-My interest in radio started in 1963 when I was 5 years old.
-My father, an Electrical Engineer and TV and radio repair technician, gave me a broken AM broadcast radio receiver and some tools so I could be 'just like him'.
-I selected the hammer as it was the only tool that seemed to have any effect on the radio's fine construction.
-My father used to get a little angry when mowing the lawn and the spinning blades found an RF choke or transformer hidden in the grass.
+My fascination with radio began in 1963 at the age of five.
+My father, an electrical engineer and skilled TV and radio repair technician, handed me a broken AM broadcast radio and a set of tools so I could feel “just like him.”
+Naturally, I picked the hammer—it was the only tool that seemed to have any effect on the delicate components.
+My father, however, wasn’t thrilled when his lawn mower later discovered RF chokes and transformers hidden in the grass!

 In the late 70's I designed and constructed my own digital eletronic music keyboard.
 At about this time, I also discovered computers and software.
 I set about making an S-100 bus, Z-80 computer and had it speaking english using a combination of home grown text-to-speech software and a phoneme speech chip, all before the IBM PC was released.

-Over the next few decades I constructed so many electonic kits; everything from metal detectors, FM bugs, radio receivers, power supplies, audio amplifiers, signal generators, a musical keyboard, alarms, etc.
+Over the decades I constructed so many electonic kits; everything from metal detectors, FM bugs, radio receivers, power supplies, audio amplifiers, signal generators, a musical keyboard, alarms, etc.

 I even won a first place at the Royal Melbourne Show in 1982 for best farm irrigation invention.
 The device was made up of CMOS chips and of course, a 27MHz transmitter!